Ever wonder why do you crave salty foods?

 Addison’s Disease is where your adrenal glands don’t produce enough hormones and you suffer from an adrenal insufficiency.

-Here are some symptoms of Addison’s Disease:
+Symptoms of Addison’s Disease:

 - Physical weakness and inability to lift items you used to